 Then I bellow as loudly as I can....
 "Aaaaa ooooohhhh!"

-That’s just my opinion though… there may be one or two misguided souls out there who don’t quite see it my way and if there are, I just tell them they're doing it wrong.
+That’s just my opinion though… there may be one or two misguided souls out there who don’t quite see it my way but if there are, I just tell them they're doing it wrong.